 Wool Processing (WOOL482/582)

 This unit introduces the major principles and procedures involved in both early and late stage wool processing.
-All aspects of worsted and woollen systems, wool scouring, carding, carbonising, drafting, gilling combing, spinning, weaving, knitting and finishing.
-The effect of fibre properties on processing performance and the latest developments.
+All aspects of worsted and woollen systems; wool scouring, carding, carbonising, drafting, gilling, combing, spinning, weaving, knitting and finishing.
+This unit also covers the effect of fibre properties on processing performance and the latest developments in wool processing.

-An intensive school is held in Melbourne.
-The intensive school includes:
+The intensive school is held in Melbourne and Geelong (August), and includes: